- Must be 18+ to participate. T&Cs apply.

 With prediction markets, you’re testing your knowledge of the world, making trades on major events and outcomes to earn some cash.
 And of course, sports betting is an excellent alternative to prediction markets, but with clear odds tied to just live sporting events.

 Listed below are the platforms we recommend to anyone interested in prediction markets.
-This is everything available in your area:
+This is everything available in your area (offers may not appear depending on the state in which you live):

 Prediction markets are similar to sports betting: you predict the outcome of an event.
 But the main thing to remember is that it branches off into other sectors and industries.